everydaycookingtips.com

 Preparation Steps

-• In a heavy-bottomed saucepan, combine sugar, butter, and evaporated milk.
+• In a medium saucepan, combine chocolate chips, sweetened condensed milk, and butter.

-• Cook over medium heat, stirring constantly, until sugar is dissolved and butter is melted.
+• Heat over low heat, stirring constantly, until the chocolate and butter are completely melted and the mixture is smooth.

-• Remove from heat and stir in the chopped chocolate until melted and smooth.
+• Remove from heat and stir in vanilla extract and salt until fully combined.

 Notes